jhudsl/Documentation_and_Usability/docs/09-user_feedback.md

 ## Exercise 2: Determine a plan for usability testing

-Go through [All You Need to Know to Run Successful Usability Testing](https://uxstudioteam.com/ux-blog/usability-testing/) and construct a plan for usability testing following the steps we discussed above from the article.
+Go through [All You Need to Know to Run Successful Usability Testing](https://uxstudioteam.com/ux-blog/usability-testing/) and construct a plan for usability testing following the steps we discussed above from the article [@Csontos2019].
 Think about what in your tool you want to test and write a plan for it.